shi-institute/gc-mobility-dashboard/frontend/README.md

 <script type="module" src="path/to/frontend/dist/index.js"></script>
 ```

 Replace `path/to/frontend/dist/index.js` with the actual path to the built frontend JavaScript entrypoint file.
-The file is located inside the `dist/<UUID>` directory created during the build process.
+The file is located inside the `dist` directory created during the build process.

 ## Environment variables